http://www.vmcaa.nl/vm/video/video003.htm

 I felt truly honored when I read the words

-that he "was proud of me"
+he "was proud of me"and he wished me

 luck with my research.